 What Are Crypto Trading Bots and How to Use Them?
 Crypto Trading Bots Guide

 Crypto trading bots were a sensation several years ago.
 They managed to bring considerable profit to those who knew how to use them properly.
 Essentially, they still can augment your capital.
 Changelly’s collected basics about crypto trading bots to provide you with all the necessary information on how to build a trading bot, how to set it up, and how to make it work for you.
 Moreover, we’ve selected the three best crypto trading bots in our view, considering the thoughtful analysis and users’ reviews:

 As soon as it was clear that the crypto industry would keep on developing and expanding, some of the industry’s masterminds introduced bitcoin and other crypto trading bots to the community.

 A crypto trading bot is a software program that automatically buys and/or sells assets when its price reaches a certain limit.
 Crypto trading bots use exchanges’s APIs in order to merge and obtain all the necessary information and place an order on your behalf.
 Crypto bots usually analyze market data like volume, price, orders, time, and other vital factors that should be considered when trading.
 However, you want your trading bot to pay closer attention to other things you can easily set up your own preferences.

 Trading bots are not the prerogative of the crypto world.
-They also use in the stock market trading for the same purposes: to help traders at increasing their initial investment.
+They’re also used in the stock market trading for the same purposes: to help traders in increasing their initial investment.
 The Internet is full of tutorials on how to build a perfect trading bot and use it on NYSE, NASDAQ, and other stock exchanges.

 How Does a Trading Bot Work?